How To Take Care Of Dyed Hair

 Your colour is an investment you want to last.
-Whether you’re a fan of the natural look or you love a bold new colour trend, it's important to know exactly how to take care of dyed hair.
-So if you’re fresh from the salon and thrilled with your look, try these top tips for keeping those coloured locks looking healthy and happy.
+Whether you’re a fan of the natural look, silver hair dye or you love a bold new colour trend, it's important to know exactly how to take care of dyed hair.
+So if you have just dyed your hair and thrilled with your new look, try these top tips for keeping those coloured locks looking healthy and happy.

 1. Go for a colour-friendly shampoo

 Like any chemical process, it's true that dying damages hair – which means it requires extra care!
 Use a gentle shampoo and conditioner specifically designed for colour-treated hair to help replenish moisture and prevent dulling.
-The TRESemmé Colour Revitalise Shampoo and Conditioner system is perfect for helping you protect your tresses, keeping colour vibrant and long-lasting.
+The TRESemmé Colour Shineplex shampoo & conditioner is perfect for helping you protect your tresses, keeping colour vibrant and long-lasting.

 2. Don’t over wash

 Everyday washing can eventually cause colour to fade, so try to cut down on daily shampoos to help keep your colour looking fresh.
-Instead of washing your hair every day, opt for a dry shampoo in between washes – like TRESemmé Instant Refresh Cleansing Dry Shampoo – to absorb grease keep hair looking fresh.
+Instead of washing your hair every day, opt for a dry shampoo in between washes – like TRESemmé Day 2 Fresh & Clean foaming dry shampoo designed to instantly refresh locks, giving you that freshly-washed feeling without the tell-tale white residue.

 Dyed hair gets thirsty, so the key is to keep as much moisture in your locks as possible.
 Deep conditioning products like masks are great for helping hair fight back against the damage dying causes by keeping it nourished and adding moisture.